 In preparing the financial statements of the individual entities, transactions in currencies other than the entity's functional currency (foreign currencies) are recorded in the functional currencies using the exchange rates prevailing at the dates of the transactions.
 At each reporting date, monetary items denominated in foreign currencies are translated at the rates prevailing on the reporting date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing on the date when the fair value was determined.
+Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing currencies are translated at the rates prevailing on the reporting date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated to the functional currency at exchange rates ruling on the transaction dates.